 A.1.8.
-Any type of payment or severance pay for early termination or dismissal of a director, or deriving from the termination of the contractual relationship, under the terms provided for between the company and the director in question, whether voluntary resignation by the director or dismissal of the director by the company, as well as any type of agreement reached, such as exclusivity, post-contractual non-competition, permanence or loyalty, which entitle the director to any type of remuneration.
+Any type of payment or severance pay for early termination or dismissal of the director, or deriving from the termination of the contractual relation, in the terms provided. between the Company and the director, whether voluntary resignation by the director or dismissal of the director by the Company, as well as any type of agreement reached, such as exclusivity, post-contractual non-competition, permanence or loyalty, which entitle the director to any type of remuneration.

-The non-executive directors are not entitled to indemnities for termination of their functions as directors.
+The non-executive directors are not entitled to indemnities for termination of their functions as director.

-The contracts of the Executive Directors envisage the following severance payments in the event of termination of the service provision agreements signed by the Company and the directors.
+The contracts of the Executive Directors envisage the following severance payments in the event of termination of the provision of services agreement signed by the Company and the director.

-Severance pay for termination of a contract
+Severance pay for termination of contract

-The severance to which the Executive Directors will be entitled in in the event of the termination of a contract by Fluidra on any grounds, except in cases of serious and wilful or negligent nonfulfilment of their duties as Executive Directors of the Company, will be:
+The severance to which the Executive Directors will be entitled in in the event of the termination of a contract by Fluidra on any grounds, except in cases of serious and willful or negligent nonfulfillment of their duties as Executive Directors of the Company, will be:

-- Mr Eloy Planes: an amount equivalent to twice his annual remuneration, based on his gross annual fixed salary for the year in which his contract is terminated and the gross annual variable salary for the preceding year.
-This includes the legal indemnity that Mr Eloy Planes is entitled to receive for the termination of his previous employment relationship of 16 years and 7 months, suspended on the occasion of his appointment as a director. - Mr Bruce Books: an amount equal to one year's remuneration, based on his gross annual fixed salary for the year in which his contract is terminated and his target gross annual variable salary.
+- Mr. Eloy Planes: an amount equivalent to twice his annual remuneration, based on his gross annual fixed salary for the year in which his contract is terminated and the gross annual variable salary for the preceding year.
+This includes the legal indemnity that Mr. Eloy Planes is entitled to receive for the termination of his previous employment relationship of 16 years and 7 months, suspended on the occasion of his appointment as a director. - Sr. Jaime Ramírez: an amount equivalent to two times his annual remuneration, based on his gross annual fixed salary for the year in which his contract is terminated and the last gross annual variable salary received in the 12 months preceding the termination's effective date, in addition to reasonable costs for outplacement services.

-The Executive Directors shall be entitled to receive this severance pay if they decide to terminate their contracts by their own choice, if such termination is due to any of the following causes:
+The Executive Directors will be entitled to receive this severance pay if they decide to terminate their contracts by their own choice, if such termination is due to any of the following causes:

-- Serious breach by the Company of any of the contractual obligations related to their position. - Reduction and substantial limitation of their duties or powers. - Substantial modification of their contractual conditions. - Change of ownership of Fluidra's share capital with or without changing the Company's governing bodies.

-Exclusivity and confidentiality
+- Serious breach by the Company of any of the contractual obligations related to their position. - · Reduction and substantial limitation of their duties or powers. - Substantial modification of their contractual conditions. - Change of ownership of Fluidra's share capital with or without changing the Company's governing bodies.
+Exclusivity and y confidentiality

-The contracts of the Executive Directors establish clauses regulating confidentiality and exclusive dedication, this being without prejudice to any activities which have been expressly authorised by the Company, provided they do not hinder the fulfilment of the duties of diligence and loyalty inherent in their post or entail a conflict of interest with the Company.
+The contracts of the Executive Directors establish clauses regulating confidentiality and exclusive dedication, this being without prejudice to any activities which have been expressly authorized by the Company, provided they do not hinder the fulfillment of the duties of diligence and loyalty inherent in their post or entail a conflict of interest with the Company.
 Such exclusivity clause does not entitle the Executive Directors to any specific remuneration.